-Judging by all the art-directed overnight oats and Buddha bowls on Instagram, you'd think that we're in the midst of a healthy home cooking renaissance.
+Judging by all the art-directed overnight oats and grain bowls on Instagram, you'd think that we're in the midst of a healthy home cooking renaissance.
 But the data tells a different story—one littered with Postmates delivery fees and take-out containers.

 Well, at least that's the case for those under 40.
 A recent report by the United States Department of Agriculture (USDA) revealed that "millennials consume food in a restaurant or bar around 30 percent more often than any other generation."
 The 23-to-38-year-old set also allocates less time to meal prep than their older counterparts—around just 13 minutes per day, which adds up to nearly an hour less per week than Gen X—and when they do head to the grocery store, they spend more on prepared foods, pasta, and sweets than other age groups.